jswhit/pygrib/README.md

 where `$ECCODES_DIR` is the path to the directory containing `include/grib_api.h` and `lib/libeccodes.so`.
-If `ECCODES_DIR` is not specified, a few common locations such as `$CONDA_PREFIX,/usr,/usr/local,/opt/local` will be searched..
+If `ECCODES_DIR` is not specified, a few common locations such as `$CONDA_PREFIX,/usr,/usr/local,/opt/local` will be searched.

 Alternately, clone the github repo and run `python setup.py install` (after setting `$ECCCODES_DIR`).
 Run `python test.py` from the source directory to test your pygrib installation.